agardnerIT/site/_posts/2020/2020-11-01-one-more-javascript.md

 ## Step 2: Include JavaScript on page

-Include the JavaScript in to the HTML page on VM one.
-To do this, modify the `head` section of the `index.html` page on VM one to include the new script tag:
+Include the JavaScript into the HTML page on VM one.
+To do this, modify the `head` section of the `index.html` page on VM one and include the new script tag:

 ```html
 <head>